 - Do you have a business partner or loan guarantor?
 (If so, they must be prepared to answer similar questions)

-Benefits of Financing Large Farm Equipment Purchases
+Benefits Of Financing Large Farm Equipment Purchases

-Remember, even second-hand farming equipment can cost a pretty penny, especially if you’re looking to purchase more than one vehicle, tool, or machine.
+Even second-hand farming equipment can cost a pretty penny, especially if you’re looking to purchase more than one vehicle, tool, or machine.
 Don’t worry, because the right type of financing comes with many benefits, such as:

-What Types of Equipment Can I Purchase?
+What Type Of Farm Equipment Can I Purchase?

 - Utility vehicles